Long term Maintenance of Periodontal and Implant Health

 The most commonly available interdental brushes are Tepe brushes.

 Curaprox do an eco-friendly alternative to Tepe brushes.
 They provide a reusable plastic or metal handle and inserts, with each insert lasting up to 1 week.
-These can be purchased online at:

 - Single tufted brushes are very useful to clean around areas where teeth are crowded and/or inclined and in areas next to missing teeth.